Being interviewed on music blogs is EXCITING! You have received an invitation from a media outlet – music blog, newspaper, or magazine.

 On your Website

-Create a press page on your website and showcase your interview by sharing a screenshot.
+Create a press page on your website and showcase your interview by reposting it.
 I advise you not to simply link to it in case the blog goes away or takes your interview down you don’t want to lose a full interview.
 Repost an article to your socials months after it is featured to keep the interview alive.

 Ready to take on your own Music Publicity campaign?
 Get the Cyber PR and The Indie Bible Bundle today for all your blogging needs!